haliphax/rl/README.md

 ### Play

 If you just want to run the game, you will first need Python 3.12.1.
+You can either use your system Python, create a virtual environment, or use docker.

 <details>
 <summary>Virtual environment setup</summary>